dji-sdk/Mobile-SDK-Tutorial/iOS-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK.
 It will implement the FPV view and two basic camera functionalities: **Take Photo** and **Record video**.

+   You can download the entire project for this tutorial here: <https://github.com/DJI-Mobile-SDK/iOS-FPVDemo-Part1.git>

 ### 1. Download the SDK

 You can download the latest iOS SDK from here: <https://dev.dji.com/en/products/sdk/mobile-sdk/downloads>